alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 **10.3** Confidentiality of Reporter(s)

-We will respect the confidentiality of reporter(s) all the time to protect individuals who have been harmed.
+We will respect the confidentiality of reporter(s) at all times to protect individuals who have been harmed.
 In case the reporter's identity can not be hidden (if easily identified through the details of the report), the person handling the Code of Conduct report will discuss the possible ways to protect reporters from future incidents.